Dolly's Brae conflict: 12 July 1849

 Prior to 12 July, the local authorities, alarmed by the prospect of a confrontation at Dolly's Brae, had called for additional troops and police to be sent to the district.
 Their alarm increased when a local magistrate received a letter (purportedly from a group of "repaillers") promising to use "good powder and ball" on both the Orangemen and the authorities if they showed their faces at Dolly's Brae on the 12th.
-On the morning of the 12th, a detachment of soldiers and policemen took up position on the Brae.
-Soon after their arrival, 300–400 "Threshers" or Ribbonmen appeared, armed with scythes, pikes, and pitchforks, as well as pistols and muskets.
-Their number would double over the course of the day.
-At 11 am, the Orange procession arrived, headed by police and military escorts.
-The procession included some 1,500–2,000 Orangemen (400–500 of whom were armed), together with a number of their wives and children.
+On the morning of the 12th, a detachment of soldiers and police took up positions on the Brae.
+Shortly after their arrival, 300–400 "Threshers" or Ribbonmen appeared, armed with scythes, pikes, and pitchforks, as well as pistols and muskets.
+Their numbers would double over the course of the day.
+At 11 am, the Orange procession arrived, led by police and military escorts.
+It comprised approximately 1,500–2,000 Orangemen (400–500 of whom were armed), along with a number of their wives and children.
 The local Catholic priest, Father Morgan, persuaded the Ribbonmen to hold their fire, and the marchers were suffered to pass by, receiving only the taunts of some local women.
 They continued to Tollymore Park, where they were entertained by Lord Roden, the deputy grandmaster of the Orange Order.

 In spite of the pleas of George Fitzmaurice, one of the magistrates who had been charged with keeping the peace, Lord Roden made no attempt to convince the Orangemen to return by a different route.
 Accordingly, the procession reappeared at Dolly's Brae after 5 pm.
 The Ribbonmen had by this time moved westwards, taking up new positions on either side of the road and on the slopes of Magheramayo Hill.
 As the tail of the procession was passing beneath the hill, an unknown party set off a squib.
 Two shots then rang out, followed by a volley from the Ribbonmen.
 The firing then became general.

 The police escort bringing up the rear of the procession charged up the hill, taking many of the Ribbonmen prisoner and putting the rest to flight.
 A detachment of Orangemen also scaled the hill.
 Meanwhile, however, others in the Orange party took indiscriminate revenge on the Catholics in the neighbourhood.
 Several houses were burned, allegedly because their occupants had sniped at the procession.
 Four civilians were killed, including an elderly woman, the local "idiot", and a boy of about ten, who was shot while running across a field.